EN

 Philip Cohensius

-Philip Cohensius was the caretaker of the Jewish Lyceum.
+Philip Cohensius was the janitor of the Jewish Lyceum.

 Source personal data.[3]
 Address: Da Costakade 33-II, Amsterdam (changed in August '42 to Goeverneurkade).[3]